chaplux/chaplux.github.io/_posts/2020-11-03-Thunderbird-68.x-Folders-and-accounts-disappeared.markdown

 ---
 layout: post
-title: Thundertbird 68.4.
+title: Thunderbird 68.4.
 Folders and accounts disappeared
 date: 2020-11-03 12:45:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: Chaplux_Thunderbird0.png # Add image post (optional)